ava76er27/AshitaProfiles/README.md

 Start Ashita add Plug-in Ashitacast (May need to restart Ashita so it can create the Folder after installing it)
-If you look in the Ashita Folder in the Config folder you will find a Ashitacast folder.
+If you look in the (Ashita Folder - Config folder - Ashitacast folder).
 Store the YourName_SMN.xml in there and Change YourName in YourName_SMN.xml to your Character's Name.
 Example: Your Character Name is Ralphm.

 Ralphm_SMN.xml will load automatically when you change to Summoner or Login as Summoner.
 If you delete a < or > when adding your gear